GitDip008/NoCFO_Homework_Assignment_AIEngineer/README.md

-# NOCFO Homework Assignment - AI Engineer
+# NoCFO Homework Assignment - AI Engineer

 This repository contains my submission for the AI Engineer homework assignment.
 The project implements a deterministic, rule-based matching engine to link bank transactions with their corresponding attachments (invoices and receipts).